 I hate writing sales letters.
 But knowing how to write a sales letter is an important skill to have because just one, well written, compelling sales letter can bringing you sale after sale for years to come.

-There’s no secret sauce or hidden magic to writing a great sales letter, but you do need to know, and be able to apply, the sales strategies that the experts know work.
+There’s no secret sauce or hidden magic to writing a great sales letter, but you do need to know and be able to apply the sales strategies that the experts have proven to work.

 To help you write your next sales letter I’ve outlined the format below.

 I’ve created several sales letters using this format.
-Unfortunately creating a sales letter from scratch, even with this format, takes more time than I like, so I sometimes cheat by using pre-made sales letter templates as they have the format built in with easy fill in the blanks.
+Unfortunately creating a sales letter from scratch, even with this format, takes more time than I like, so I often use pre-made sales letter templates that have the sales driving elements already built in the letter, all I have to do is fill in the blanks, love that!